Government Schemes

 Department for Promotion of Industry and Internal Trade (DPIIT)

-The Startup India Seed Fund Scheme provides financial assistance to startups for proof of concept, prototype development, product trials, market entry, and commercialization.
-A total corpus of ₹945 crore is distributed through selected incubators across India.
-Startups can receive up to ₹20 lakh as grants and up to ₹50 lakh as debt/convertible debentures.
+The Startup India Seed Fund Scheme (SISFS) provides crucial early-stage financial assistance to startups for proof of concept, prototype development, product trials, market entry, and commercialisation.
+A total corpus of 945 crore rupees is distributed through selected incubators across India, making it one of the few substantial grant-plus-debt routes for pre-seed Indian startups.
+Startups can receive up to 20 lakh rupees as grants for proof of concept and up to 50 lakh rupees as debt or convertible debentures for market entry.
+SISFS bridges the crucial gap between founder savings and traditional venture capital that funds later stages, and has become a go-to programme for serious first-time founders with technology-led ideas.

 Ministry of Micro, Small & Medium Enterprises (through KVIC)

-Scheme of Fund for Regeneration of Traditional Industries (SFURTI) organizes traditional artisans and producers into clusters to make them competitive and provide sustained employment.
-Covers khadi, village industries, coir, bamboo, honey, handloom, and handicraft clusters with financial support of ₹2.5 to ₹5 crore per cluster.
+Scheme of Fund for Regeneration of Traditional Industries (SFURTI) organises traditional artisans and producers into clusters to make them competitive and provide sustained employment and improved incomes.
+It covers khadi, village industries, coir, bamboo, honey, handloom, and handicraft clusters with financial support of 2.5 to 5 crore rupees per cluster for Common Facility Centres, skill development, design intervention, and market linkages.
+SFURTI is particularly valuable for groups of traditional artisans who lack individual capital but can benefit from shared infrastructure like dyeing units, packaging facilities, or product design studios.
+The scheme directly supports livelihoods in traditional craft-based communities across India.

 SIDBI Make in India Soft Loan (SMILE)